borelli28/security-onion-install-tutorial/README.md

 - Then we ping the Security Onion instance to check for connection.

-- If we are successful, then that means we should be able to get access to the interface.
+- If the packets were received, that means we should be able to get access to the interface.

 ![alt text](./images/ubuntu-11.png)

-- Login with the email and password that you used when were setting up Security Onion.
+- Login with the email and password that you used when we were setting up Security Onion.

 ![alt text](./images/ubuntu-12.png)